 For all you planners and preparers out there, this is super difficult.
 It’s hard to try new things, to step out of your comfort zone without “being prepared” or “being ready”.

 BUT, who’s ever really ready?
 Reality is often very different than what we anticipate or expect; so really, you’ll never be ready.

 Instead, take a leap of faith; take a chance.
 One of my favorite empowerment quotes is about saying yes and then figuring it out later.
 Plus, what if the opportunity passes you by and you never see it again?
 If you say no because you aren’t ready, you may lose out on the only chance you’ll have at trying something new.

-12 – On the flip side, practicing Saying NO
+12 – On The Flip Side, Practice Saying NO

-We too often pile on things on our to-do list that are not helpful.
+We too often pile on things on our to-do list that are unhelpful.
 Whether it’s joining a committee, or volunteering for a project, or attending meetings, we put ourselves out there for the sake of growth either at work or in life.

 If you feel uncomfortable putting yourself first, then this is definitely something to try and work on.
-I’m not saying to ignore everyone else, but every now and again it is about you, and you should take the time to make it so.
+This doesn’t mean you ignore everyone else, but every now and again it is about you, and you should take the time to make it so.
 Plus, self-care and protection of your time is the best way to give yourself the opportunity to pursue what you’re really interested in, and to take part in some of these other activities that help you out of your comfort zone!

 Challenge Your Comfort Zone

 To summarize, the whole idea of stepping out of your comfort zone is to just challenge yourself.
 To be the best version of yourself, you have to try things you’ve never done, take a step toward actions you’re unsure about, and push your limits.